Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: The Prospect of Absorption in FRBs

-The resulting values are also found in Table \ref{tab:fom}.
-This illustrates that ASKAP, observing in either incoherent or coherent mode, is by far the most likely telescope to probe \hi\ absorption in the spectra of non-repeating FRBs.
+The resulting values, also found in Table \ref{tab:fom}, illustrates that ASKAP, observing in either incoherent or coherent mode, is by far the most likely telescope to probe \hi\ absorption in the spectra of single FRBs.
+Furthermore, the results stress the importance of FoV for this analysis; even a modest increase in surveyed solid angle can outweigh a significant gain in per-burst sensitivity, since the opacity limit degrades only as $\sqrt{\text{SEFD}}$ while the detection rate scales linearly with FoV.
+This highlights that wide-field instruments, which are more feasible using incoherent detection modes, represent a valuable design choice for this science case.